jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/IteratorIntroduction/task.md

-During container exploration you will encounter iterators many times, and it is not surprising since they are strongly tied with each other.
+During container exploration, you will encounter iterators many times, which is not surprising since they are closely linked with each other.

 In C++, [iterators](https://en.cppreference.com/w/cpp/iterator) are objects that allow us to traverse the container and access its elements.
-Basically, it is a view on an element of a container.
-They provide unified interface to the elements of various containers.
+Basically, they provide a view of a container element.
+They offer a unified interface to the elements of various containers.

 Iterators behave much like pointers, and in the case of certain container types, they are indeed pointers.
-Iterator is a way to access the elements of an array or any other container in a sequential manner without exposing the underlying representation.
+An iterator is a means to access the elements of an array or any other container sequentially without exposing the underlying representation.

 An iterator must be initialized before use.
-You can initialize an iterator to the beginning of a container using the `begin()` function, or to one past the end of the container using the `end()` function.
+You can initialize an iterator to the beginning of a container using the `begin()` function or to one position past the end of the container using the `end()` function.

-You can move an iterator to the next element in the container using the `++` operator or `std::next` function.
-To move an iterator to the previous element, use the `--` operator or `std::prev` function.
+You can move an iterator to the next element in the container using the `++` operator or the `std::next` function.
+To move an iterator to the previous element, use the `--` operator or the `std::prev` function.
 You can also move an iterator by a specified number of elements using the `+=` and `-=` operators, or by using the `std::advance` function.

-Usually, type of iterator is a long and complicated expression.
-The common practise is to use `auto` keyword when declaring an iterator.
+Usually, the type of an iterator is a long and complicated expression.
+The common practise is to use the `auto` keyword when declaring an iterator.

 ```cpp
 std::vector<int> numbers = {1, 2, 3, 4, 5};